dhatrisriram/Weatherly/README.md

 ## 📸 Features

 - 🔎 Enter any city to get accurate weather data
-- 📅 View current conditions, 7 days of past weather, and 7-day forecast
 - 🌐 Real-time client-server communication using Python sockets
-- 📈 Beautifully rendered charts and tables using Streamlit
 - 🌬️ See temperature, humidity, pressure, wind, UV index, visibility, and more
+- 📅 View current conditions, 7 days of past weather, and 7-day forecast
+- 🎨 Dynamic background color that changes based on current weather conditions
+- 📈 Beautifully rendered charts using Streamlit

 ---